 what is microlearning?

-It’s easy to assume that microlearning simply refers to bite-sized training assets, but microlearning means more than just small.
-Microlearning is not only compact—it’s focused, offering just the right amount of information necessary to help a learner achieve a specific, actionable objective.
+Microlearning is more than simply bite-sized training assets.
+Microlearning is focused and offers just the right amount of information necessary to help a learner achieve a specific, actionable objective.
 This makes microlearning in business contexts especially valuable.

 Microlearning allows learners to consume training and apply new knowledge and skills quickly.